“Breathing Freely Without A Care. Now You’ve Entered The Genius Lair.”

 I remember standing outside the

 building in the pouring rain for what felt like hours.
-Having not eaten for days completely drenched
+Having not eaten for days completely drenched in very cold rain

 and feeling drained, all while hoping for some stroke of luck.
 That’s when she